Table of Contents

 Key Climatic Factors Influencing Species Distribution

-Several climatic variables directly influence where species can survive and reproduce:
+Several climatic variables directly influence species survival, reproduction, and distribution.
+These include:

-• Temperature – Every species has a thermal tolerance range.
-Polar bears thrive in freezing Arctic conditions, while iguanas require warm tropics.
-Even slight temperature changes can shift a species' range by hundreds of kilometers.
+- Temperature: Each species has a thermal tolerance range.
+For example, polar bears (Ursus maritimus) are adapted to freezing Arctic conditions, while iguanas thrive in warm tropical environments.
+Even slight temperature shifts, such as a rise of 1–2°C, can cause significant range shifts, sometimes spanning hundreds of kilometers.

-• Seasonality – The timing and intensity of seasonal changes affect migration, reproduction, and hibernation.
-Many birds time their migrations to coincide with insect abundance driven by temperature and rainfall.
+- Seasonality: The timing and intensity of seasonal changes influence migration patterns, breeding cycles, and dormancy.
+Many migratory birds synchronize their movements with seasonal peaks in food availability, which depend on temperature and rainfall.

-• Extreme Events – Hurricanes, droughts, floods, and heatwaves can rapidly alter habitats and cause local extinctions, reshaping biogeographic patterns in the short term.
+- Extreme Events: Hurricanes, droughts, floods, wildfires, and heatwaves can rapidly alter habitats and trigger local extinctions, reshaping biogeographic patterns in the short term and sometimes permanently.

 Historical Context: Paleoclimates and Biogeography